andyzhp234/QuickChat/documentations/design.md

 # this will leads to issue such as CORS and cookies needs to be set secure: true and sameSite to none.
 Which is potentially more dangerous.

 # Solutions:

+# CSS questions that i learned from this project: 100vh don't work properly in mobile device.
+We need js to work around.